faebstn96/trainable-bilateral-filter-source/README.md

 The C++/CUDA implemented forward and backward functions are compiled via the setup.py script using setuptools:
 1. Create and activate a python environment (python>=3.7).
 2. Install [Torch](https://pytorch.org/get-started/locally/) (tested versions: 1.7.1, 1.9.0).
+3. Navigate into the extracted repo.
-3. Compile/install the bilateral filter layer by calling
+4. Compile/install the bilateral filter layer by calling
 ```python
 python setup.py install
 ```